dotnet/arcade/Documentation/AzureDevOps/SendingJobsToHelix.md

       # WaitForWorkItemCompletion: true -- defaults to true
       # condition: succeeded() - defaults to succeeded()
 ```

+### `send-to-helix` vs `helix-publish`
+Previously, the supported template for sending jobs to helix was `helix-publish.yml`.
+This template will still be available for the foreseeable future; however, as of December 2018 it will no longer be updated.
+The `helix-publish` template uses the built-in Azure DevOps `DotNetCoreCLI` task rather than the CLI that Arcade bootstraps onto the machine.
+If you are seeing errors using the `helix-publish` template that relate to versions of the dotnet CLI, try switching to the `send-to-helix` template.

 ## The More Complex Case